spacotto/42-notes/Using Temporary Variables with Pointers to Save Values in C.md

 *b = tmod;
 ```

-Now that we’ve saved the results, we safely overwrite the original memory addresses pointed to by a and b.
+Now that we’ve saved the results, we safely overwrite the original memory addresses pointed to by `a` and `b`.

 ## Why?

-Without tdiv and tmod, if we did:
+Without `tdiv` and `tmod`, if we did:

 ```
 *a = *a / *b;